 How can I increase the low-end torque of my KE 125?

 |How can I increase the low-end torque of my KE 125?|

 I have just modified my KE 125 in an attempt to make it a trail bike.
 To that end, I have installed nobby tires on both the front and rear wheels as well as installing a "65" tooth rear sprocket with a 14 tooth on the front.
 The bike still does not have the low-end torque needed for the trails I plan on riding.
 I have been told that I can change the rotary intake valve.
 Is this true and if not, can I change the primary gears to obtain the torque I´m looking for?
 Thanks in advance for your help.

-More 1976 Kawasaki KE 125 informationOur discussion groups are intended for short messages.
+More 1976 Kawasaki KE 125 informationOur discussion forums are intended for short messages.
 We also welcome more extensive motorcycle reviews.